piku235/JungiThemeBundle/Resources/doc/theme-selector.md

 Theme selector
 ==============

-Basically a theme selector doesn't differ much from a theme resolver.
+Basically a theme selector does not differ too much from a theme resolver.
 The key difference is that a theme selector returns a **theme instance** for a particular request.
-We can say a theme selector is a right place to put any higher logic.
+We can say a theme selector is an appropriate place to put any complex logic.

-A theme selector is a class which implements the `Jungi\Bundle\ThemeBundle\Selector\ThemeSelectorInterface`.
+A theme selector implements the `Jungi\Bundle\ThemeBundle\Selector\ThemeSelectorInterface`.

 ```php
 interface ThemeSelectorInterface